Phenol | Structure, Preparation, Reactions, Properties | Crack Chemistry

 Reimer-Tiemann Reaction – Phenol

-• This involves the treatment of Phenol with Chloroform in aqueous Sodium Hydroxide solution followed by acid-hydrolysis.
+• This involves the treatment of Phenol with Chloroform in an aqueous Sodium Hydroxide solution followed by acid-hydrolysis.

 • It forms Salicyaldehyde as a product.